 NEAT is governed by a team of committed non-executive directors and the day-to-day running of the organisation is professionally executed by a small team of dedicated staff.

-As someone with a passion for being on both sides of the theatre curtain, Emyr has found his perfect job at NEAT.
+As someone with experience of being on both sides of the theatre curtain, Emyr has found his perfect job at NEAT.

 Young Promoter Coordinator

-Raised in a small village in the North East herself, she understands the positive impact the arts can bring to rural communities and how important it is for everyone to be exposed to as many different art forms as possible.
+Raised in the small village of Insch, she understands the positive impact the arts can bring to rural communities and how important it is for everyone to be exposed to as many different art forms as possible.